avengineers/spl-core/docs/getting_started/start_new_component.rst

 **Configurability**

-All the configuraton features from the project KConfig file are available in the documentation to be able to tailor it.
+All the configuration features from the project KConfig file are available in the documentation to be able to tailor it.

 .. code-block:: rst